 - 1.5-1 In order for the Medical Staff to make a proper recommendation to the governing body concerning an application for appointment or reappointment to the Medical or AHP staffs, the Medical Staff must have in its possession adequate information for an evaluation of the applicant, as measured against the unique professional standards of this Hospital.
-Accordingly, the Medical Staff will not take action on an application which is not complete. - 1.5-11.5-2 In connection with an application for appointment, reappointment, or any other credentialing request, the applicant shall have the burden of producing adequate information for proper evaluation of the applicant's qualifications and general competencies with respect to both membership and the all requested Clinical pPrivileges, as evidenced by attributes that include, but are not limited to, the applicant's experience, background, training, demonstrated current clinical competence, character, ethics, qualifications, communication skills, physical and mental health status, and suitability for staff category and clinical privileges requested; resolving any reasonable doubts about these matters; and satisfying all-requests for information. - 1.5-21.5-3 This burden may include submission to a medical (including, but not limited to blood, urine or other biological testing) or psychiatric/psychological examination, at the applicant's expense, if determined to be appropriate by the CW and based on its sole determination as to the terms and conditions of such examination. - 1.5 31.5-4 The applicant is responsible to assist in the identification and, as necessary in the solicitation of the requisite number of references, written evaluations and affiliation verifications and may include the requirement that the applicant sign an authorization, release or other document. - 1.5-41.5-5 By applying for appointment to the Medical Staff, reappointment, advancement or modification of staff category and/or Clinical pPrivileges, each applicant signifies a willingness-agrees to appear for interviews as requirested by the CW or governing body. - 1.5-51.5-6 The applicant's failure to sustain the burden of producing adequate information for proper evaluation of their application applicant's qualifications and general competencies with respect to both membership and requested privileges, within the deadlines prescribed by the Medical Staff, shall result in the withdrawal of the application or credentialing request(s).
+Accordingly, the Medical Staff will not take action on an application which is not complete. - 1.5-2 In connection with an application for appointment, reappointment, or any other credentialing request, the applicant shall have the burden of producing adequate information for proper evaluation of the applicant's qualifications and general competencies with respect to both membership and all requested Clinical Privileges, resolving any reasonable doubts about these matters and satisfying all requests for information. - 1.5-3 This burden may include submission to a medical (including, but not limited to blood, urine or other biological testing) or psychiatric/psychological examination, at the applicant's expense, if determined to be appropriate by the CW and based on its sole determination as to the terms and conditions of such examination. - 1.5-4 The applicant is responsible to assist in the identification and, as necessary in the solicitation of the requisite number of references, written evaluations and affiliation verifications and may include the requirement that the applicant sign an authorization, release or other document. - 1.5-5 By applying for appointment, reappointment, advancement or modification of staff category and/or Clinical Privileges, each applicant agrees to appear for interviews as requested by the CW or governing body. - 1.5-6 The applicant's failure to sustain the burden of producing adequate information for proper evaluation of their application with respect to both membership and requested privileges, within the deadlines prescribed by the Medical Staff, shall result in the withdrawal of the application or credentialing request(s).
 The procedural rights of appeal as set forth in the Fair Hearing Process shall not be available, unless required by law.